joeldev/ADNKit/README.md

 ##### Authentication

-[More information about authentication with ADNKit](https://github.com/joeldev/ADNKit/wiki/Authentication-basics), including how to set up and implement both Username/Password and OAuth authentication.
+[Find more information about authentication with ADNKit](https://github.com/joeldev/ADNKit/wiki/Authentication-basics), including how to set up and implement both Username/Password and OAuth authentication.

+If you are writing an iOS app, be sure to [check out the features ADNKit provides](https://github.com/joeldev/ADNKit/wiki/Easy-authentication-for-iOS-apps) to make auth easier on iOS.

 ```objc
 /* this assumes you have two text fields, usernameField and passwordField */